 “I just hope it is someone that needs the money,” another commenter said.

-Moto Mart, which saw a two-fold rise in lottery ticket sales, also was gossip central for lottery rumors.
+Moto Mart, which has seen a two-fold rise in lottery ticket sales, also seems to be gossip central for lottery rumors.

 One rumor floating there is that someone ordered 12 new Camaros from the local Chevrolet dealership, Metzger said.
 “That’s a big rumor.
 I had a big laugh about that one.”